Site Logo

 The National Healthcareer Association (NHA) is the only national association to offer the CMAA accreditation.

-The are two educational requirements to take the CMAA exam.
-An examinee needs to hold a high school diploma (or a GED equivalent) and completed a formal medical administrative assistant educational program.
+1. An examinee needs to hold a high school diploma (or a GED equivalent),

 Regular medical assistant programs can suffice as a prerequisite as long as administrative duties were covered in the syllabus.